router-protocol/router-chain-docs/docs/tooling/relayers/relayer-guide.md

 ```
 Chains config section defines parameters for each supported chain by the relayer.
 You can follow the same structure as given in the example and provide name, rpc, gasLimit, maxGasPrice and private key for chains you want to support.
 :::tip
-1. Make sure that the chains mentioned in the config are supported by Router chain.
+1. Make sure that the chains mentioned in the config are supported by Router Chain.
 Chains not supported will be ignored.
 2. Ensure the wallet has funds in the respective native tokens of all the supported chains in order to pay the fees required to relay.
 :::